Facebook took down a New Mexico militia group’s accounts. Prosecutors say it deleted key evidence.

 The dispute echoes another ongoing legal battle, in which the African nation of Gambia is pressing Facebook to release deleted account records as part of an international human rights claim against the organizers of Myanmar’s ethnic cleansing campaign against Rohingya Muslims.
 In September, a federal magistrate in Washington, D.C., ordered Facebook to comply, ruling that federal privacy laws don’t apply to social media accounts once platforms have suspended or banned them.

-Legal scholars and online privacy experts say these cases and others expose the shortcomings of federal privacy laws written at a time when e-mail was the hot new digital communication technology and point to a need for legislation that addresses the retention of user records in the social media age.
+Legal scholars and online privacy experts say these cases and others expose the shortcomings of federal privacy laws written at a time when email was the hot new digital communication technology, and point to a need for legislation that addresses the retention of user records in the social media age.

-On Monday, the district attorney of Bernalillo County, where Albuquerque is located, took the unusual step of asking a court in Facebook’s home state of California to force Facebook to comply with its subpoena for basic account information related to the New Mexico Civil Guard group and its members.
+On Monday, the district attorney of Bernalillo County, where Albuquerque is located, took the unusual step of asking a court in Facebook’s home state of California to force the company to comply with its subpoena for basic account information related to the New Mexico Civil Guard group and its members.
 The move comes after talks between District Attorney Raul Torrez’s team and Facebook hit a stalemate, with Facebook insisting it doesn’t have the records but declining to offer a sworn affidavit that it is incapable of retrieving them.

-The New Mexico Civil Guard organized, recruited, taught paramilitary tactics, and guided members’ actions via Facebook, Torrez told a news conference Monday.
+The New Mexico Civil Guard organized, recruited, taught paramilitary tactics and guided members’ actions via Facebook, Torrez said at a news conference Monday.
 If Facebook really deletes all traces of such groups when it takes down their pages and accounts, that calls into question how serious Facebook is about preventing them from resurfacing on the platform, let alone aiding real-world investigations into such groups, he added.

 “We find it hard to believe that a trillion-dollar company would be in a position where they would have deleted this information and have no way to retrieve it,” Torrez said.